 Line a rimmed pan with foil, or you can use parchment paper.
 This is going to help make an easy cleanup.
 More on that in a minute.

 Lay bacon strips in a line.
-I have mine on a baking rack in the photo above but you don’t need to do that.
+I have mine on a metal cooling rack in the photo above but you don't need to do that.
 In fact, it just makes for more dishes to wash.
-So ditch the baking rack.
+So ditch the baking rack if dishes are your arch nemesis.

 Put your bacon in the oven and set the temperature to 400 degrees.
-Cook for 15-20 minutes, rotating halfway through.
+Bake bacon for 15-20 minutes, rotating halfway through.

 How do you keep bacon warm for a crowd or potluck?